Learning with a Mole: Transferable latent spatial representations for navigation without reconstruction: Learning Navigability

 We do not focus on learning the main policy $\pi$, which can be trained with RL, imitation learning (IL) or other losses on a given downstream task.
 Instead, we address the problem of learning the representation $\rep$ through its \textit{usefulness}: we optimize the amount of information $\rep$ carries about the \textit{navigability} of (and towards) different parts of the scene.
 When given to a blind auxiliary agent, this information should allow the agent to navigate to any sufficiently close point, without requiring any visual observation during its own steps.
 We cast this as a tailored variant of behavior cloning (BC) using privileged information from the simulator.

-To this end, we organize the training data into episodes, for each of which we suppose the existence of optimal (shortest) paths, e.g. calculated in simulated environments from the groundtruth (GT) scene structure.
+We organize the training data into episodes, for each of which we suppose the existence of optimal (shortest) paths, e.g. calculated in simulation from GT maps.
 We distinguish between long and short episodes, as shown in Figure \ref{fig:longshort}.
 During training, long episodes are followed by the (main) agent $\pi$, which integrates observations into representations $\rep$ as in equation (\ref{eq:agentupdate}).
-At waypoints $W_i$ sampled regularly during the episode, representations $\rep$ are collected and communicated to a batch (of size $B$) of multiple blind auxiliary agents, which branch out at the waypoint and are trained to navigate to a corresponding batch of subgoals $\{g_j\}_{j=1\mydots{}B}$.
+At waypoints $W_i$ sampled regularly during the episode, representations $\rep$ are collected and communicated to a batch (of size $B$) of multiple blind auxiliary agents, which branch out and are trained to navigate to a batch of subgoals $\{g_j\}_{j=1\mydots{}B}$.

 The blind agent is governed by an auxiliary policy $\rho$ operating on its own recurrent GRU memory $\mathbf{h}$, where the index $j$ is over the subgoals of the batch, $k$ goes over the steps of the short episode, and the actions $\bar{\mathbf{a}}_{k,j}$ are actions of the aux agent.
 The representation $\rep$ collected at step $t$ of the main policy remains constant over the steps $k$ of the auxiliary policy, with $\bar{f}$ its GRU update function.
 This is illustrated in Figure \ref{fig:navigability} ($\bar{f}$ not shown, integrated into $\rho$).